 The team of Novarama talked about the development of their game KillSquad inspired by Diablo III.
-The game is available on Steam and is currently in the Early Access.

 We are Novarama, a Barcelona-based independent studio.
 We have been a third-party developer for Sony for around 10 years with the Invisimals IP on PSP.
 After the collaboration with Sony concluded, we have been doing work for hired projects for a few publishers and our own internal independent projects.